-Satellite images and tracking maps of Moderate Tropical Storm Dumako 2022, February 10 - 16.
+Satellite images, weather maps and tracks of Moderate Tropical Storm Dumako 2022, February 10 - 16.
 Max wind speed 95km/h.

 Dumako will continue tracking westward along the northern edge of the subtropical ridge through the forecast period.
 The system is expected to make landfall at nosy boraha island within the next few hours then track inland across the northern portion of Madagascar.